Renaissance Revival architecture: Façade lay-out

+Staircase

-Staircase at the Château de Chambord completed in 1547.
+Staircase at the Château de Chambord; 1547.
 Variations of this design became a popular feature of the Neo-Renaissance.

 One of the most widely copied features of Renaissance architecture were the great staircases from the chateaux of Blois and Chambord.
 Blois had been the favourite residence of the French kings throughout the renaissance.
 The Francis I wing, completed in 1524, of which the staircase is an integral part was one of the earliest examples of French Renaissance.
 French renaissance architecture was a combination of the earlier Gothic style coupled with a strong Italian influence represented by arches, arcades, balustrading and, in general, a more flowing line of design than had been apparent in the earlier Gothic.
 The Chateau de Blois's triumphal staircase was imitated almost from the moment of its completion, and was certainly the predecessor of the "double staircase" (sometimes attributed to Leonardo da Vinci) at the Château de Chambord just a few years later.